DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/Modularization/Phases.md

 #Phases
+Phases are the answer to the question "Which kinds of configuration, installation or roll out jobs can we distinguish?"

 * **bootstrap**: Bootstrap is a pallet convention.
 In this pahse new vm's are provisioned.
 * **init**: Init is a dda convention.
 Init configures already existing nodes for the use with pallet.
 * **settings**: Settings is a pallet convention.
 The settings phase collects config and other information from crates (and nodes) without providing side effects.
 So the settings phase does not alter state of servers and nodes.